Group of Two

-The Group of Two (G-2 or G2) is a hypothetical and an informal grouping made up of the United States of America and the People's Republic of China that was first proposed by C. Fred Bergsten and subsequently others.
-While the original concept had a strong economic focus, more recent iterations have a more all-encompassing focus.
-This is the result of the concept gaining more traction with members of the Obama administration and foreign policy establishment who came to recognize the increasing importance of the United States' relationship with China.
-Prominent advocates of the grouping include U.S. President Donald Trump, former National Security Advisor Zbigniew Brzezinski, historian Niall Ferguson, former World Bank President Robert Zoellick, and former chief economist Justin Yifu Lin.
+The Group of Two (G-2 or G2) is a hypothetical and an informal grouping made up of the United States and the People's Republic of China first proposed by C. Fred Bergsten.
+As the concept gained more traction with members of the Obama administration and foreign policy establishment who came to recognize the increasing importance of the United States' relationship with China, its original economic focus became more all-encompassing.

+U.S. President Donald Trump has become a vocal proponent of the G-2 concept during his current second term.
+Other prominent advocates of the grouping have included former national security advisor Zbigniew Brzezinski, historian Niall Ferguson, former World Bank president Robert Zoellick, and former chief economist Justin Yifu Lin.

-As the two most influential and powerful countries in the world, there have been increasingly strong suggestions by American liberal politicians of creating a G-2 relationship where the United States and China would work out solutions to global problems together, and to prevent another cold war.
-However, as strategic competition between the two powers has intensified, many have rejected the concept.
+There have been increasingly strong suggestions by American liberal politicians in creating a G-2 relationship to work out solutions to global problems, and prevent another cold war.
+However, as strategic competition between the two powers has intensified, some have also rejected the concept.
+As of 2026, these two countries collectively comprise about 42% of the global economy by GDP (nominal) and 34% by GDP at purchasing power parity.